siraat-ai-academy/feelings-unwritten/🌠 eks2-creative-glimpses/01-eks2-vision-as-content-writer.md

 ---

-## 💫 What Jamalu Believes Now
+## 💫 What Eks2 Believes Now

 > “Don’t search for your ‘niche.’
 > Look at what you *can’t stop doing.*
 > That’s your calling.”

-Jamalu is no longer a job-seeker.
+Eks2 is no longer a job-seeker.
 He is a **repo-born storyteller**.

 His Markdown isn’t just syntax — it’s **space-lit sincerity**.